Learn the new rules

 Changes to existing laws

-- Employees will be eligible for current (excluding reservists leave) and new leaves after 90 days, rather than 1 year.
+- Employees are eligible for current (excluding reservists leave) and new leaves after 90 days, rather than 1 year.

 Compassionate care leave

-- Unpaid job protection will be extended to 27 weeks, from the current 8 weeks, to better align with federal Employment Insurance benefits.
+- Unpaid job protection has been extended to 27 weeks, from the current 8 weeks, to better align with federal Employment Insurance benefits.

-- Caregiver status will be expanded to include non-primary caregivers.
+- Caregiver status has been expanded to include non-primary caregivers.

-- Leave will be available for multiple weekly installments within the period outlined in the medical certificate, rather than the current limit of 2 installments.
+- Leave is available for multiple weekly installments within the period outlined in the medical certificate, rather than the current limit of 2 installments.

-- Notice to an employer will be kept at 2 weeks, however language indicating that leave can be taken as soon as reasonable will be added.
+- Notice to an employer has been kept at 2 weeks, however language indicating that leave can be taken as soon as reasonable will be added.

-- Notice to an employer of the employee’s planned date of return to work will be reduced to one week from two weeks.
+- Notice to an employer of the employee’s planned date of return to work has been reduced to one week from two weeks.

 - End date for compassionate care leave can be either the last day of the work week in which the family member dies or the employee ceases to provide care, or the end of the 27 week period (whichever is earlier).